 Settlement agreements are typically used to bring an end to parties’ disputes and provide a clear outline of the parties’ respective rights and obligations going forward.
 Attorneys representing creditors will often spend a great deal of time and energy in trying to ensure that settlement agreements will actually be enforceable.

-If you signed a nondischargeability agreement and want to know what your rights are then call us at: email@example.com or 480-389-6529 for a free consultation with a Phoenix bankruptcy attorney.
+If you signed a nondischargeability agreement and want to know what your rights are then contact the Dunaway Law Group at email@example.com or 480-389-6529 for a free consultation with one of our Phoenix bankruptcy attorneys.